Skip To Main Content

 • Policy

-The board requires efficiency and effectiveness in all facets of its operations.
-In order to achieve this goal, the board shall provide:
+The board requires efficiency and effectiveness in all facets of the district’s instructional programs.
+In order to achieve this goal, the board will provide:

-A. A clear statement of expectations and/or standards for the district's instructional programs,
+1. A clear statement of expectations and/or standards for the district’s instructional programs;

-B. Staff, resources and support to achieve the stated expectations and/or standards; and
+2. Staff, resources, and support to achieve these stated expectations and/or standards; and

 The district will utilize a variety of assessment processes to:

-A. Determine the effectiveness of the instructional programs,
+1. Determine the effectiveness of the instructional programs;

-B. Assess the progress of individual students in attaining student learning goals or standards,
+2. Assess the progress of individual students in attaining student learning goals or standards;

-C. Diagnose the needs of individual students who are not progressing at their expected rates, and
+3. Identify the needs of individual students who are not progressing at their expected rates; and

-Parents who wish to examine any assessment materials may do so by contacting the superintendent.
+Parents who wish to examine any assessment materials may do so by contacting the superintendent or designee.
 Parent approval is necessary before administering a diagnostic personality test.
-Parents will be notified of their child's performance on any test or assessment conducted under the Washington State Assessment Program.
-No tests or measurement devices containing any questions about a student's or his/her family's personal beliefs and practices in family life, morality and religion shall be administered unless the parent or guardian has the opportunity to opt out of such test, questionnaire or examination.
+Parents will be notified of their child’s performance on any Washington state test or assessment.
+Parents who wish to examine any measurement devices containing any questions about a student's personal beliefs and practices or his/her family’s personal beliefs and practices in family life, morality, and religion may do so by contacting the superintendent or designee.
+After examination, the parent or guardian may give written permission for their student to be excluded in taking such a test, questionnaire or examination.

 Legal References: